Shakira (album): Singles

 "Can't Remember to Forget You" served as the lead single from Shakira.
 The song was released on 13 January 2014, and features Barbadian recording artist Rihanna.
 The song was met with positive reviews from critics who praised the singers' chemistry.
 It entered at number 28 on the U.S. Billboard Hot 100, becoming her highest-debuting track in the United States.
 Its highest Billboard Hot 100 chart position so far is at number 15.
 As of March 2014, the song has sold 376,000 digital copies in the US.
 Its accompanying music video was directed by Joseph Kahn, and was premiered through Vevo on 30 January.
 A solo Spanish-language version of the song, titled "Nunca Me Acuerdo de Olvidarte", was released on 21 January.

 "Empire", which was released on 22 February 2014 alongside the album's iTunes pre-order, and served as the album's second Top 40/mainstream single in the US and the UK.
 It officially impacted Hot Adult Contemporary radio in the U.S. on 22 April 2014.
 Additionally, it was released in the UK on 5 May 2014.
 "Empire" was critically acclaimed, with most critics praising the singer for returning to her rock roots.
 Commercially "Empire" debuted at number 29 on the PROMUSICAE chart, while in France, the song managed to debut at number 82.

 "Dare (La La La)" serves as the third single.
 The song was first released to contemporary hit radio in Italy on 24 April 2014.
 On 12 May 2014 a remix EP including mixes by Chuckie and Chus & Ceballos was released worldwide.
+New version of the song titled "La La La (Brazil 2014)" featuring Carlinhos Brown, were released in June for the 2014 FIFA World Cup.
+Both versions were also released in Spanish, titled "La La La" and "La La La (Brasil 2014)".